SaeByeok22/SaeByeok22/README.md

-- 👋 Hi, I’m @SaeByeok22 in Kyonggi Unv.
+- 👋 Hi, I’m @SaeByeok22 in Kyonggi Univ.
-- 👀 I’m interested in C language.
+- 👀 I’m interested in C language, HTML.
 - 🌱 I’m currently learning C language, Phyton, Java, HTML, CSS... etc.
-- 📫 How to reach me icon0615@kyonggi.ac.kr.
+- 📫 How to reach me >>icon0615@kyonggi.ac.kr.
 Send an E-Mail.

 <!---
 SaeByeok22/SaeByeok22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.